junxit/us-congress-bills-115/metadata.md

 - 2018-12-19 — Rule provides for consideration of the Senate amendment to H.R.
 88, that the House agree to the Senate amendment with an amendment consisting of the text printed in Rules Committee Print 115-87.
 The rule also provides for proceedings during the period of December 24, 2018, through January 3, 2019.
 - 2018-12-19 — The House Committee on Rules reported an original measure, H. Rept.
 115-1084, by Mr. Sessions.
 - 2018-12-19 — The House Committee on Rules reported an original measure, H. Rept.
 115-1084, by Mr. Sessions.
+- 2018-12-20 — Considered as privileged matter. (consideration: CR H10340-10343)
+- 2018-12-20 — Considered as unfinished business. (consideration: CR H10344-10345)
+- 2018-12-20 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1180.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — On agreeing to the resolution Agreed to by the Yeas and Nays: 207 - 170 (Roll no. 446). (text: CR H10340-10341)
+- 2018-12-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+1180, the Chair put the question on agreeing to the resolution and by voice vote, announced that the ayes prevailed.
+Mr. Sessions demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2018-12-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 207 - 170 (Roll no. 446).(text: CR H10340-10341)
+- 2018-12-20 — The previous question was ordered without objection.